-When a loaf is completely cooled (which minimizes condensation in the freezer), wrap it in plastic wrap and store it in an airtight seal container.
-That can mean several layers of cling wrap, and even bagging it in a freezer bag afterward.
+When a loaf is completely cooled (which minimizes condensation in the freezer), wrap it in plastic wrap and store it in an airtight sealed container.
+That can mean several layers of cling wrap and even bagging it in a freezer bag afterward.

 Frequently Asked Questions

 Bananas should be very ripe and with a dark brown peel.
 You don’t want to buy fresh bananas from the grocery store for this recipe, but rather, let them sit on the counter and develop brown, even black, spots.
 You’ll want no green on the banana or its stem—and there’s a reason for this.

 As a banana ripens, the starches break down into sugar.
 This breakdown makes them perfect for baking and increases their antioxidant levels.
 The mushy texture also makes them malleable (ideal for mixing) and provides the loaf that desirable soft mouthfeel.

 Let’s say you’re in a banana bread jam.
 You promised a loaf but forgot to buy the bananas in advance.
 Are you out of luck?
 Not so fast—you can use an old trick for ripening bananas in an hour or less.
 Of course, it’s not the same as letting them ripen of their own accord, but it’ll certainly do in a pinch (and still taste great).

 Preheat the oven to 300° and place bananas in a lined pan.
 When the oven’s ready, put the bananas in and regularly check until their skin turns brown.
 This process mimics the natural one, turning starches to sugar, and is the quickest option other than resting.